Black Kangaroo Paw

 - Only water when the soil drys a little.

 Water the soil not the foliage, and do not over water.
-Full sun, protection from frost, try to keep dry in winter, a position on a sunny the patio could be ideal.
+Grow in full sun, and provide protection from frost, try to keep dry in winter, a position on a sunny the patio could be ideal.
 Well worth a try as they are spectacular.

 Problems with growing the Black Kangaroo Paw include: